1.0 - Introduction

 5.0 - Performing a BCDR test in HighGround

-Testing your BCDR plan is just as easy.
-Follow these steps to ensure your plan is ready for anything:
+Testing your BCDR plan is just as straightforward.
+Follow these steps to ensure your plan is ready for any situation:

-1. Select 'Perform BCDR Test': Head to the IT BCDR Plan tile in the Governance & Resilience module and click the 'Perform BCDR Test' button.
+Select 'Perform BCDR Test': Go to the IT BCDR Plan tile in the Governance & Resilience module and click the 'Perform BCDR Test' button.

-2. Complete the Test Sections: Fill out all 11 sections of the test thoroughly.
+Complete the Test Sections: Fill out all 11 sections of the test in detail to ensure thoroughness and accuracy.

-Once submitted, HighGround will generate your audit automatically.
-Your completed test will be saved in your list of BCDR tests, ready for review whenever needed.
+After submission, HighGround will automatically generate your audit, and the completed test will be saved in your list of BCDR tests, ready for review whenever you need it.